 CELEBRATING THE WINTER HUMAN-POWERED EXPERIENCE

-Upon entering the Winter Wildlands Alliance's Backcountry Film Festival (BCFF) the artist(s) grant permission for the following:
+Upon submitting to the Winter Wildlands Alliance's Backcountry Film Festival (BCFF) the filmmaker(s) grant permission for the following:

-1. BCFF is permitted to screen accepted films at the Festival premiere in November in Boise, ID, and any showings that are part of our National Tour.
+1. BCFF is permitted to screen accepted films at the Festival premiere in Boise, ID, and any showings that are part of our National Tour.

 5. Works in progress WILL be accepted for submission.
-Please include information as to what still needs to be completed (color correction, score, etc.) with the submission information.
+Please include information as to what still needs to be completed (color correction, score, etc.) and deadline for completion with the submission information.

 If you have any questions, please email firstname.lastname@example.org.